The trucking industry is exciting. The trucks are big, the trailers are long and the freight can get reaaaal heavy.

 Although — in the interest of safety — the Federal Government also stipulates the legal weight limits, procedures and routes of heavy haul freight, these mandates can be adjusted on a state by state basis.

-As such, it’s important you understand that all of the weight/trailer type capacities listed below are subject to change based on where each freight is being transported.
+As such, it’s important you understand that all of the weight/trailer type capacities listed below are subject to change based on where each load is being transported.

 Partnering with a seasoned transportation provider with a demonstrated history of successfully routing heavy haul freight will help you navigate these — often complex — waters.